 Our medical specialists care about you & your loved one's well being.
 Medical Marijuana is now available to qualifying patients in a variety of forms from licensed dispensaries.
 Our cannabis physicians and staff will guide you through the process from registration, dosage and making your first medical marijuana purchase from a treatment center near you.
 Florida passed Amendment 2, on November 8, 2016 allowing patients to access this medicine legally from quality controlled sources under the supervision of a trained and certified physician.
-The Center for Health and Wellness currently has locations in Jacksonville, Orlando, Delray Beach, Fort Lauderdale and Hollywood with plans to extend our medical marijuana doctors to more Florida cities in 2018.
+The Center for Health and Wellness currently has locations in Jacksonville, Orlando, Delray Beach, Fort Lauderdale and Hollywood with plans to extend our medical marijuana clinics to more Florida cities in 2019.
 Find out if you qualify for a medical card in Florida.

 After getting the medical cannabis card, you be able to purchase your medicine from a medical marijuana treatment center.
 To avoid police citations, including when you already have a medical marijuana card, you should only make purchases from the licensed sources.
 When pulled over with state-approved THC oil, you will have to show the police your card and the proof you purchased it at one of the licensed dispensaries.

 In the dispensaries, Florida medical marijuana patients can get tinctures, oils and extracts.
 The state is working to make rules on edibles but until they are on book, you can only benefit from these three forms.
 The rules on bud (flowers) are also likely to change in the future.
 You cannot buy any smokable cannabis from a dispensary.
 Lastly, you have to keep in mind that no insurance will pay for your medical cannabis.